 Many opportunities exist for UNH Students to contribute to the mission and work of our international social sector franchise partners through summer and J-Term service trips.
-We are currently recruiting students interested in being part of a small team of UNH students for Summer 2018 on one of these exciting projects.
 The projects are hosted by some of our international NGO partners in the Social Sector Franchise Initiative.
-In Summer 2017, a similar project was generously supported with funding from UNH’s Emeriti Council Student International Service Initiative.
-These Summer 2018 projects are also eligible for this funding, and we will support student teams in their application for funding.
+In Summer 2017 and 2018, teams consisting of UNH students conducting service projects were generously supported with funding from UNH’s Emeriti Council Student International Service Initiative.
+An additional team has been funded by the Emeriti Council for a service trip in January 2019.

 Mercado Fresco/Supply Hope is a social sector franchise based in Managua, Nicaragua, which works with low income women in Managua barrios where access to healthy food is limited.
 Mercado Fresco operates home based convenience stores and push carts which offer healthy affordable packaged and freshly made food items and creates income generation for women franchisees.
-A UNH team, which should consist of at least one proficient Spanish speaker, will assist Mercado Fresco with market research activities to better understand customer needs, documenting program impact through data collection and documentation of procedures and evaluation of efficiency.
+A UNH team consisting of 12 students from a variety of majors will assist Mercado Fresco with market research activities to better understand customer needs and document program impact through data collection and documentation of procedures and evaluation of efficiency.
 The duration of this work would be about ten days in the field in Managua, Nicaragua.